Care.

 • Trim vegetation around your yard to reduce hiding places.

-• As a deterrent, install outdoor lighting, motion-sensitive lighting and noise makers around your property.
+• As a deterrent, install downward shielded outdoor lighting, motion-sensitive lighting and noise makers around your property.

 • Supervise pets when they are outside and keep them secured inside at night.

 • Remove bird feeders.
-(Or if you want a bird feeder, only feed during the winter and keep fallen seed picked up).
+(Or, if you still want a bird feeder, only feed during the winter and keep fallen seed picked up.)